fase-conf/eiram.github.io/index.md

     gem install <gem-file>

 ## Recommendations
-We recommend to prepare your artifact in such a way that any computer science expert without dedicated expertise in your field can use your artifact, especially replicate your results.
+We recommend preparing  your artifact in such a way that any computer science expert without dedicated expertise in your field can use your artifact, especially replicate your results.
 For example, keep the evaluation process simple, provide easy-to-use scripts and a detailed README document.
 Furthermore, the artifact and its documentation should be self-contained.

 Next to the main artifact, i.e., data, software, libraries, scripts, etc. required to replicate the results of your paper and any additional software required by your artifact including an installation description, we recommend to include the following elements.